DearingDev/dearingdev.github.io/_posts/2025-04-29-Building-a-Website-with-GitHub-Pages.md

 ### Creating a repository from a template

-For this demonstration I suggest using the theme [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy).
+For this demonstration I will be using the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme.
 There are lots of great notes about how to [get started](https://chirpy.cotes.page/posts/getting-started/) with this theme.

 The developer suggests using the chirpy-starter [template](https://github.com/cotes2020/chirpy-starter).
-I you deleted the repository from part one you can click `Use this template`, `Create a new repository`, and set the name to `username.github.io`.
+If you deleted the repository from earlier you can go ahead and click `Use this template`, `Create a new repository`, and set the name to `username.github.io`.

 ### Installing dependencies